noir-lang/noir/docs/docs/how_to/how-to-recursion.md

 :::info

 As you've read in the [explainer](../explainers/explainer-recursion.md), a recursive proof is an intermediate proof.
 This means that it doesn't necessarily generate the final step that makes it verifiable in a smart contract.
 However, it is easy to verify within another circuit.

-While "standard" usage of NoirJS packages abstracts final proofs, it currently lacks the necessary interface to abstract away intermediate proofs.
-This means that these proofs need to be created by using the backend directly.

-In short:

-- `noir_js` generates *only* final proofs
-- `backend_barretenberg` generates both types of proofs

 :::